rsapkf/www/src/writing/hobbies/speedcubing-timers/index.md

 slug: speedcubing-timers
 ---

 It's really important to start timing your solves if you want to improve your speeds.
-Even though Stackmat timer is the official choice, you don't have to have one in order to time your solves.
+Even though StackMat timer is the official choice, you don't have to have one in order to time your solves.
 Here are a few pretty neat online timers that you can use on your computer or phone.

 - [csTimer](https://www.cstimer.net) ([Source](https://github.com/cs0x7f/cstimer))

   - Can be used offline and installed as a PWA
   - Ability to use WCA Inspection
   - Very customizable UI and options
-  - Scramble Image
+  - Scramble image
   - Cloud sync with Google, [WCA](https://www.worldcubeassociation.org/) or csTimer account

 - [qqTimer](https://www.qqtimer.net/) ([Source](https://github.com/cubing/qqtimer))